|

 During your Guided Tour

-You may learn of the medical uses of the tropical plants, distinguish between the calls of a bellbird or toucan, maybe point out the root system of a balsa tree So yes, worth it to pay for tours in this country
+You may learn of the medical uses of the tropical plants, distinguish between the calls of a bellbird or toucan, maybe even point out the root system of a balsa tree So yes, worth it to pay for tours in this country

 |